 Sell gold from Machynlleth, by post, anywhere in the UK

 There is no counter to attend from Machynlleth.
-You message on WhatsApp first, send a photo, post with a free insured Royal Mail label at the time that suits you, and the written offer waits for your decision.
+You message on WhatsApp first, send a photo, post with a free tracked Royal Mail label at the time that suits you, and the written offer waits for your decision.

 Do I need to visit a shop in Machynlleth?Not at all.
 The service is entirely postal.
 We email you a prepaid Royal Mail Special Delivery label, and you post from any Post Office in or near Machynlleth.
 There is no GoldPaid shopfront to travel to.